digidem/mapeo-mobile/README.md

 - Have an Android device (not emulator, due to the Node.js background process built for ARM architectures) with developer mode enabled
 - Acquire a MapBox access token (make an account and sign in) then insert the accessToken into the `env.json` file (not tracked in Git, but a skeleton is provided in the repo): `{"accessToken":"YOUR_MAPBOX_ACCESS_TOKEN"}`

+### Debugging

+- Install [react-native-debugger](https://github.com/jhen0409/react-native-debugger), kill Metro if you have it running, and start it with `npm run start:debugger` (this will start metro with the ENV set to launch the debugger)
+- After launching the app with `npm run android` open react-native-debugger and on the phone open the dev menu (by shaking it) and enable remote debugging
+- react-native debugger should show you redux actions, the react component heirarchy, and the console log and dev tools from Chrome.
+- To debug the node process run logcat with `npm run logcat`.
+This will give you console and error output from rnnode.
+Note that when you make changes to anything in rnnode you will have to run `npm run build-rnnodeapp` *and* uninstall the debug app from the phone and reinstall with `npm run android`.

 ### Compile

 - Execute `npm run build-rnnodeapp` to compile the Node.js background project.
 It should create the folder `./rnnodeapp`